webpack/webpack/README.md

 We have also started a series on our [Medium Publication](https://medium.com/webpack) called [The Contributor's Guide to webpack](https://medium.com/webpack/contributors-guide/home).
 We welcome you to read it and post any questions or responses if you still need help.

 _Looking to speak about webpack?_ We'd **love** to review your talk abstract/CFP!
-You can email it to webpack [at] opencollective [dot] com and we can give pointers or tips!!!
+You can email it to [webpack@opencollective.com](https://opencollective.com/) and we can give pointers or tips!!!

 <h3 align="center">Creating your own plugins and loaders</h3>